September 26, 2023

 Bay City Circus Parade c1905

-By the late 1920s, circus acts started to discontinue the parades.
+By the late 1920s, acts started to discontinue the circus parades.
 Circus troops would use trucks instead of trains, and the circus act could be set up further away from the train depot.

 The Ringling Bros. and Barnum & Bailey Circus performed with Asian elephants for the last time on May 1, 2016, in Providence, Rhode Island.
 Thirty elephants once used in the circus shows will move to a new, 2,500-acre habitat at White Oak, Florida, in 2021.